DrPaulBrewer/single-market-robot-simulator/README.md

 ### as a library in a JavaScript web app

-To use this as part of a web site, you will probably want to look at something like browserify, jspm, or webpack to server as a wrapper and help with bundling and integration.
+To use this as part of a web site, you will probably want to use something like browserify, jspm, or webpack to help with bundling and integration.

 To use this as a library on the browser with `jspm`, you should set an override option on install forcing dependency `fs` to `@empty`.

 This was done in the [robot-trading-webapp](http://github.com/DrPaulBrewer/robot-trading-webapp) example prototype web app that uses a very early version of this code (1.0.0) from May, 2017.
 The "robot-trading-webapp" prototype is no longer under active development and does not receive updates or bug fixes.
 You may still try it but I do not recommend it for producing new research data.

-It can also be used with `webpack`.
+For new web apps I would recommend `webpack`.
 I do not recall if any special settings are required.

 ### Paid App Under Development